rhaleblian/discus/README.md

-# Discus
+# discus

 *discus* is a system that keeps catalogs of files on optical discs.

-*discus* includes droplets for Windows and OS X clients which allow the user to add an optical disc.
+It includes droplet targets for Windows and OS X clients which allow the user to drag and drop an optical disc to be catalogued.

-A wep app provides file and disc name retrieval.
+A web app provides file and disc name retrieval.

 ![screenshot](http://discus-rhaleblian.c9users.io/README.png "Screen Shot")

-The current incarnation of Discus uses http://c9.io aka Cloud9 for development and end use.
+The current incarnation of Discus uses http://c9.io aka Cloud9 for development.

+## Server configuration

+    ssh remotehost
+    mkdir $HOME/.config/yoyodyne/media.ini
+    cp template/media.ini $HOME/.config/yoyodyne/media.ini

 ## Client configuration